eqdiag/eqdiag.github.io/projects.md

 <br>
 <img src="assets/images/fileio.png" alt="lightfx image">
 <div>
-A library that provides a wrapper around a few POSIX compliant sys calls.
+A user-level library that provides a wrapper around a few POSIX compliant sys calls.
 The implementation uses a cache to speed up access to data and reduce the number of disk operations required for common syscalls like read, write, and seek.

 </div>